OfficialPixelBrush/beta-wiki/networking/packets/013-player-position-look.md

 ## Clientbound
-Sent to the client when the player is teleported, but their view-direction is irrelevant.
+Sent to the client when the player is teleported and their view direction needs to be defined.

 | Field  | Type   | Description                  |
 | ------ | ------ | ---------------------------- |